 Service Registry and Marketplace

-Sharing and discovering research resources (instruments, computing, software, data, etc.) and services (consulting, sample preparation, etc.) is essential to identify proper resources.
-EGI provides a service registry for configuration management of e-Infrasctructure and is developing a “marketplace” concept where free and paid resources can be listed and discovered.
+Sharing and discovering research resources (instruments, computing, software, data, etc.) and services (consulting, sample preparation, etc.) are essential.
+EGI provides a service registry for configuration management of e-Infrastructure and is developing a “marketplace” concept where free and paid resources can be listed and discovered.

-Thanks to the experience of the IVOA resource registry, CANFAR will participate to the requirements collection and further discussions for the design of the EGI marketplace service.
+Thanks to the experience of the IVOA resource registry, CANFAR will participate in requirements collection and further discussions for the design of the EGI marketplace service.
 This activity aims at:

 Discussing if and at which level CANFAR federated resources will populate the service and resource catalogue of EGI and the related policies.